-Florida’s Panhandle Path is Filled with Oyster Bars, Artisan Cocktails, and Lots of Fresh Seafood
+Florida’s Panhandle Path is Filled with Oyster Bars, Craft Cocktails, and Lots of Fresh Seafood

 There was not one boat at sea.